joemoose/dungeoneers.d20/docs/play.md

 ## Attribute Checks

-When you describe your character doing something risky with an interesting but uncertain outcome, the GM may ask you to make an **attribute check** to determine whether you succeed.
+When you describe your character doing something risky with an exciting but uncertain outcome, the GM may ask you to make an **attribute check** to determine whether you succeed.
 The GM will describe possible complications or outcomes to help in your decision-making.

 To make an attribute check, roll a **d20** and compare the result to the applicable attribute score: